GSA/piv-guides/_userconfig/1_firefox.md

 * Click ‘Open’.
 * Verify that the module is loaded and click ‘OK’.
 * Restart the Firefox browser and access a PIV card required website.
 The Firefox browser will prompt for selecting the smart card certificate.
 Select the certificate and proceed with the authentication.

-### Enabling Kerberos for Firefox

-When a government furnished equipment (GFE) is used, the GFE may be configured to validate the PIV card during login to the GFE.
-This PIV authentication will be available to the application to use via a Kerberos token.
-In many cases the Firefox browser is unable to send the Kerberos data to the application.
-To enable Kerberos authentication for an application,  follow the steps mentioned below.

-* In Firefox, type ‘about:config’ in the url window.
-* Confirm any warning that Firefox presents related to voiding the warranty.
-* In the search box, enter ‘negotiate’ to view the property name to set.
-* Double click the property ‘network.negotiate-auth.trusted-uris’ and enter the value as http://,https://.
-* Restart the Firefox browser.